All digital oscilloscopes measure by sampling the analog input signals and digitizing the values.

 sampling frequency in Hz = record length in samples / Measurement duration in seconds

-In the Multi Channel software, both record length and sampling frequency can be set independently, to give the best flexibility.
-They can be selected from menu's, using toobar buttons but also keyboard short cuts are available, for more information, refer to:
+In the Multi Channel oscilloscope software, both record length and sampling frequency can be set independently, to give the best flexibility.
+They can be selected from menu's, using toolbar buttons but also keyboard short cuts are available, for more information, refer to:

 When digitizing the samples, the voltage at each sample time is converted to a number.
 This is done by comparing the voltage with a number of levels.
 The resulting number is the number of the highest level that's still lower than the voltage.
 The number of levels is determined by the resolution.
 The higher the resolution, the more levels are available and the more accurate the input signal can be reconstructed.
 In the image below, the same signal is digitized, using three different amounts of levels: 16, 32 and 64.

 The number of available levels is determined by the resolution:

 number of levels = 2 resolution in bits